Hawking radiation: black hole vs de Sitter: Entropy of cosmological horizon in de Sitter (d+1)-spacetime

-and thus the entropy of the Hubble volume is:
+which gives for the entropy of the Hubble volume in space dimension $d$:

 Eq.(\ref{dEHPdV}) coincides with Eq.(\ref{GHmodified}) for the modified Gibbons-Hawking entropy.
-Thus, the modified first law of de Sitter thermodynamics in Eq.(\ref{FirstLaw1}) with $P=-P_{\rm vac}$ together with the local temperature $T=H/\pi$ give a modification of the Gibbons-Hawking entropy of the cosmological horizon in Eq.(\ref{GHmodified}).
-Note that this conclusion does not require accepting the controversial sign-reversal proposals;\cite{Jacobson2023,Diakonov2025} it follows solely from local de Sitter thermodynamics.
+Thus, the first law of de Sitter thermodynamics with the local temperature $T=T_{\rm dS}=H/\pi$ gives a modification of the Gibbons-Hawking entropy of the cosmological horizon in Eq.(\ref{GHmodified}).
+Note that this conclusion does not require accepting the controversial sign-reversal proposals;\cite{Jacobson2023,Diakonov2025} it follows solely from local de Sitter thermodynamics, which includes the gravitational pair of the thermodynamically conjugate variables: the gravitational coupling $K$ and scalar curvature ${\cal R}$.